polywrap/python-client/README.md

 }
 ```

-Once you configure this you should be good to go!
+Keep in mind that these venv paths will vary for each module you run `poetry shell` on.
+Once you configure these `setting.json` files correctly on each module you should be good to go!

 # What WASM wrappers can you execute today?